alabou/NMOS-MatroxOnly/SenderCapabilities.md

 A sub-Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute matching or subseting the associated Sender Constraint Set `urn:x-matrox:cap:meta:layer_compatibility_groups` meta attribute.
 A mux Flow or sub-Flow without a `urn:x-matrox:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
 The intersection of the `urn:x-matrox:layer_compatibility_groups` attribute of a mux Flow and all the sub-Flows associated with the mux Flow MUST not be empty.

-Informative Note: The value of an `urn:x-matrox:layer_compatibility_groups` attribute of a mux Flow ror sub-Flow result from the application of IS-11 active contraints or dynamic mux Flow or sub-Flow reconfiguration.
+Informative Note: The value of an `urn:x-matrox:layer_compatibility_groups` attribute of a mux Flow or sub-Flow result from the application of IS-11 active contraints or dynamic mux Flow or sub-Flow reconfiguration.

 A sub-Stream/sub-Flow Constraint Set MUST NOT use transport Receiver/Sender Capabilities.
 Such Capabilities use the `urn:x-nmos:cap:transport:` or `urn:x-matrox:cap:transport:` prefix and apply only to a Stream/Flow.